metalheadcode/chart-project/README.md

 ## Introduction

 A modern React application for visualizing stock market data with interactive charts.
-This project combines the power of React, D3.js, and Chart.js to create a comprehensive stock charting solution.
+This project combines the power of React, TypeScript, D3.js, and Chart.js to create a comprehensive stock charting solution.
 It features real-time data visualization, technical indicators, and a responsive design built with Tailwind CSS.

 Demo: [Live Demo](https://chart-project-cyan.vercel.app)